Taylor Swift masters dispute: Further strife

 On November 14, 2019, Swift accused Braun and Borchetta of preventing her from performing her older songs at the American Music Awards of 2019 and using older material for her 2020 documentary Miss Americana.
-She said they were "exercising tyrannical control" over her music, and claimed Borchetta told her team that she would be allowed to use the music only if she agreed to not re-record "copycat versions" of her songs; Swift commented, "the message being sent to me is very clear.
+She said they were "exercising tyrannical control" over her music, and claimed Borchetta told her team that she would be allowed to use the music only if she agreed to not re-record "copycat versions" of her songs; Swift commented: "The message being sent to me is very clear.
 Basically, be a good little girl and shut up.
 Or you'll be punished."

-In response, Big Machine rejected Swift's claim, "we have worked diligently to have a conversation about these matters with Taylor and her team to productively move forward.
+In response, Big Machine rejected Swift's claim: "We have worked diligently to have a conversation about these matters with Taylor and her team to productively move forward.
 However, despite our persistent efforts to find a private and mutually satisfactory solution, Taylor made a unilateral decision last night to enlist her fanbase."
-However, on November 18, the label issued a statement saying they had "agreed to grant all licenses of their artists' performances to stream post show and for re-broadcast on mutually approved platforms" for the AMAs, without naming Swift.
-It also stated that Big Machine negotiated with the AMAs producer, Dick Clark Productions.
-To the contrary, Dick Clark stated they never agreed to issue any statement with Big Machine.
+On November 18, it issued a statement agreeing to grant all licenses of its artists' performances for streaming and rebroadcast on platforms approved by the American Music Awards (AMAs), without naming Swift.
+It also stated that Big Machine negotiated with the AMAs producer, Dick Clark Productions (DCP).
+DCP denied agreeing to issue any statement with Big Machine.